brianlturney/Kickstart-ISO-Generator/README.md

 2) Mount the ISO and extract
 3) Update the ISO with the advanced Kickstart auto install parameters
 4) Check which distribution you are running and choose the best commands to run for success
+5) Implant hybridization to the ISO
+6) Implant MD5 hash to the ISO
-5) Create a BIOS and UEFI hybrid bootable ISO
+7) Create a BIOS and UEFI hybrid bootable ISO

 # Options